Counting basis extensions in a lattice: Counting lattice points in a hyperplane

+then $\Lambda_L$ is a sublattice of $\zed^n$ of rank $n-1$.
+Further, if $A$ is any basis matrix for $\Lambda_L$ then column vectors of $A$ must be primitive, since $\Lambda_L$ is the full intersection of $\zed^n$ with a subspace.
 We define the Grassmann coordinates of $\Lambda_L$ to be the absolute values of Grassmann coordinates of $A$.
 This definition does not depend on the choice of a basis matrix for $\Lambda_L$, since for any two such basis matrices $A_1,A_2$ there exists a matrix $U \in \GL_{n-1}(\zed)$ such that $A_2 = U A_1$, where $\det(U) = \pm 1$.
 Let us write $\Delta$ for the maximum of Grassmann coordinates of $\Lambda_L$, then by Lemma~\ref{duality},

 For a fixed integer $b$, let

 so $\Lambda_L = \Lambda_L(0)$ and $\BB_{L,b}(T) = \left\{ \bx \in \Lambda_L(b) : |\bx| \leq T \right\}$.
 Pick any $\bz \in \Lambda_L(b)$, then it is easy to notice that